 Rebecca Alexander takes us on a walk through the NiFe psyche and shares how understanding your functions can help you reach your goals.

 [You can read Anna Moss' article here.]

-Rebecca and I focus primarily on cognitive functions when typing and coaching people.
-Because of this, I've had a lot of people say, "But haven't you seen Anna Moss' article about how the functions don't exist?"
+Beckett and I focus primarily on cognitive functions when typing and coaching people.
+Because of this, I've had a few people say, "But haven't you seen Anna Moss' article about how the functions don't exist?"
 They seem worried that our entire type theory will crumble and Type in Mind will be no more.

 I always think it's silly that they bring this up at all.